GrantTaylorJones/BirthdayBuddy/README.md

 # Birthday Buddy v1.0

+# TODO: Data Store and refactor to use SMTP.

 Birthday Buddy v1.0 is a a service to email me the list of my family and friends' birthdays that fall on the current day.

  > After discussing with some friends, it seems the opinion on the best way to be alerted (if at all) is mixed.
 The long term goal for 2.0, is a tool that others can use as well.
 So eventually I'd lke to create customizable alerts for a mobile app that can either email, SMS, or send a push notification.